C2K Master Operating Plan (MOP)

-By reducing the number of individual processes in the air cargo supply chain from 40 to just 19, C2K is less labor intensive and improves the processes for managing shipments in a paperless environment.
-It substantially reduces time spent managing irregularities, such as service failures, cuts the time required for manual track and trace procedures and leads to a reduction is service recovery costs.
+Implementing best practice quality management improves effectiveness, reduces time spent managing irregularities, such as service failures, cuts the time required for manual track and trace procedures and leads to a reduction in service recovery costs.

-C2K’s quality management system is being implemented in three distinct phases.
-The key to the MOP is the creation of a unique ‘route map’ for individual shipments that is monitored and measured throughout the delivery cycle of each shipment.
+Within the C2K quality management system, a unique ‘route map’ is created for each individual shipment, using the MOP as reference, and then monitored and measured throughout the delivery cycle of each shipment.